Convex-Dev/payment-pointers/README.md

 ## Viable business model

-Up to this point, careful analysis was applied to study if the insigts exposed in this document where financially beneficial to users, promoted fair economic relationships, and offered new ventures.
+Up to this point, careful analysis was applied to study if the insights exposed in this document where financially beneficial to users, promoted fair economic relationships, and offered new ventures.
 Previous section about cost analysis demonstrated that cost was on average negligeable for payments receivers and hinted at the idea that payment senders could benefit from this system free of charge.
 This is because peer operators have the straightforward ability to collect tiny fees via Web Monetization itself.